jgerminario/upstarter/README.md

 ## How to get access

 Upstarter is in pre-release alpha testing and will be deployed to iOS and Android stores before the end of February.
-Demo the app by cloning the repository and running ```ionic serve``` from the 'client' folder.
+Demo the app on [Heroku here](http://upstarter-client.herokuapp.com)

 ## Known issues

 * Data requests access a remote Heroku server at upstarter-server.herokuapp.com, which may take a few moments to bootup after a period of low request volume.
 It could also result in slow search.

 * Currently not all startups have employee data, leading to a number of startups without Momentum Scores.
 Alternatives have been identified and will be implemented.

-* Intermittent error occurs where server crashes on Heroku without rebooting, causing client application to show no results.
-Looking into cause of error.

 * CrunchBase employee data is not always accurate.
 Exploring how to pull from other data sources to come up with more accurate numbers.